 Whether it’s rotator cuff tears, carpal tunnel assessment without the need for needles, meniscal tears, or other soft tissue assessments, Musculoskeletal diagnostic ultrasound leads the way as the choice tool to assess musculoskeletal pathologies.

 The technology is also unmatched for perfect placement of Dry Needles, as the doctor (and patient) can see the needle(s) going into the targeted tissue.

 The Difference in Musculoskeletal Diagnostic Ultrasound Imaging

 What makes musculoskeletal diagnostic ultrasound unique is its ability to evaluate a patient in real-time.
 Unlike an x-ray or MRI where you are stationary while being evaluated, diagnostic ultrasound allows for movement.
 This means you can see your tissues move.
 This allows for incredible imaging of damaged or partially torn tissues, especially when the tissues are placed under load or are stretched.

 Instead of examining still images to make a diagnosis, the team at Elite Chiropractic and Sport can watch your muscles, nerves, and more move in real-time to understand what is causing pain and under what duress the pain is triggered.
 This will allow everyone to have a more complete set of knowledge to proceed in creating an effective treatment plan.

 What We Can Look for with a Musculoskeletal Ultrasound?

-A consultation with a doctor at Elite Chiropractic and Sport in Towson and Columbia will help determine what affliction you may be suffering from, and a Musculoskeletal Ultrasound can confirm the diagnosis while helping to build a treatment plan to alleviate the pain and discomfort.
+A consultation with a doctor at Elite Chiropractic and Sport in Columbia will help determine what affliction you may be suffering from, and a Musculoskeletal Ultrasound can confirm the diagnosis while helping to build a treatment plan to alleviate the pain and discomfort.